nduhamell/coming-soon-page/README.md

 Clean Coming Soon Page
 ====================================
 A clean coming soon page built with PHP, HTML, and MySQL.
 Offered in different designs and fully built.
 Allows you to collect email addresses and store them in a MySQL databse.
+If you would like to support future projects go to: https://github.nated.xyz/donate

 Install
 ========